VHS Revival revisits those halcyon rental days, when promotional trailers often provided more of a thrill than the movies which followed

 The trailer utilises the the movie’s strengths to devastating effect, paying particular attention to the killer’s gruesome mask, which resembles a wizened hound dog desperate to be put to sleep.
 It also teases two of the movie’s most memorable scenes: a doll standing ominously on a road and an infamous ice-skating set-piece that plays out in agonising slow-motion.
 The voice-over guy also plays his part, teasing every kill with his sparse and ominous delivery as the trailer races to a screaming end.

 Splatter University (1984)

 Splatter University is a bog-standard, post-censorship slasher that does very little to set itself apart in an oversaturated market of POV flicks.
-The plot will probably strike you as a familiar one: an escaped mental patient flees to a local college and has his wicked way with a gang of vacuous teens as yet another independent filmmaker sets about making a cheap buck off the back of some rather devilish marketing, and thanks in large part to this trailer, he no doubt achieved his goal, and then some.
+The plot is a familiar one: an escaped mental patient flees to a local college and has his wicked way with a gang of vacuous teens as yet another independent filmmaker sets about making a cheap buck off the back of some rather devilish marketing, and thanks in large part to this trailer, he no doubt achieved his goal, and then some.

 “When you’ve gotta go, you’ve gotta go!”

 Deadly Friend (1986)

 Back in 1986, director Wes Craven was looking to move away from horror in order to prove his range, but Warner Brothers nixed that after a test screen audience, pining for more Krueger, complained of a lack of gore.
 That’s how sci-fi drama Deadly Friend became the muddled mess of a horror we all know and love.
 The story of a young science whizz who brings his dead girl back to life with a microchip, the movie is a zany hodgepodge of ‘Nightmare’-inspired concepts that would go on to attain cult status.